Revisiting Stochastic Gradient Descent for Strongly Convex Objectives: Tight Uniform-in-Time Bounds: Introduction

 Also, as an intermediate result, we succinctly prove an improved last-iterate convergence rate of stochastic gradient descent on strongly convex objectives.
-Compared to the state-of-the-art results in \citep{liu2024revisiting}, our last-iterate bound removes the logarithmic factors in $k$.
-A comparison is presented in Table \ref{tab:compare}.
+Compared to the state-of-the-art results by \citet{liu2024revisiting}, our last-iterate bound removes the logarithmic factors in $k$.
+A summary of comparison with state-of-the-art results for SGD analysis on strongly convex objectives is presented in Table \ref{tab:compare}.